 - URL check

 URLs aren’t the strongest ranking signal, but they can still help you gain an edge over your competitors.
-This means you should still regularly check them for compliance with the main parameters.
+This means you should ensure that your URLs are SEO-friendly and regularly check them for compliance with the main parameters.

 Your URLs SHOULD NOT: